 Once you legally become a tenant, the property's new owner will probably evict you.
 The first step the new owner takes in an eviction is typically to send a written notice stating that you must move out.

 How soon you'll get such a notice generally depends on who owns your house after the foreclosure sale: a third-party buyer or the foreclosing bank.

-If, at the foreclosure sale, your house is sold to a new owner, that new owner will likely want possession of the property as soon as possible.
-You may receive a termination notice days or weeks after the auction or sale, just to get the process moving.
-Exactly when you can expect this termination notice will depend on the new owner's agenda and the experience the new owner has in removing tenants.
+If, at the foreclosure sale, your house is sold to a third party, that new owner will likely want possession of the property as soon as possible.
+You might receive a termination notice days or weeks after the auction or sale.
+Exactly when you can expect this termination notice will depend on the new owner's agenda and the new owner's experience in removing tenants.

-If the new owner wants to occupy the house and has experience in evicting tenants, you can expect the notice to come sooner rather than later.
-If, on the other hand, the new owner is a business that buys and resells foreclosed homes, there might be a significant delay before you get a termination notice, just for bureaucratic reasons.
-And if the new owner is a novice in buying foreclosed homes and has no experience in evictions, you can expect a delay while the new owner finds a property management firm or lawyer to do the work.
+You can expect the notice to come sooner rather than later if the new owner wants to occupy the house and has experience evicting tenants.
+If, on the other hand, the new owner is a business that buys and resells foreclosed homes, you might experience a delay before you get a termination notice.
+And if the new owner is a novice in buying foreclosed homes and has no experience in evictions, you can expect a delay while the new owner finds a lawyer to handle the process.

 If the property isn't sold to a new owner at the foreclosure sale—nobody makes a bid higher than the bank's credit bid—the foreclosing bank will end up with title to the property.

 If your house is in an area where values are relatively stable, few other homes are for sale in the neighborhood, and it's in saleable condition, the bank will likely want you out quickly and move forward with an eviction.
 In some places, the bank includes an eviction as part of a judicial foreclosure, while in others, the bank has to file a separate proceeding after a nonjudicial foreclosure.